harryfrzz/t4gc/README.md

-# Y-Ultimate Management Platform
+# CampusArena Management Platform

 A unified, open-source platform to digitize and manage tournaments and coaching programmes.
 This repository provides a Next.js frontend and supporting backend modules to replace ad-hoc Google Sheets and Forms with a connected, data-driven system for tournaments, players, coaches, volunteers and programme administrators.

 ## Mission
-Enable Y-Ultimate to centralize historical data, streamline workflows, and increase visibility and engagement across tournaments and coaching programmes - improving operational transparency and program impact measurement.
+Enable CampusArena to centralize historical data, streamline workflows, and increase visibility and engagement across tournaments and coaching programmes - improving operational transparency and program impact measurement.

 ## Key capabilities
 **Tournament Management**